 Superannuation is a long-term investment.
 The Federal Government has placed restrictions on when you can access your benefit.

 The balance in your account may become payable when:

 - you reach age 65 (if you have never been in paid employment); or - when you reach your preservation age (see below).
-Your preservation age is 55 if you were born before 1 July 1960 and increases gradually to age 60 if you were born after this date as shown in the following table:
+Your preservation age is age 60.